-In a 2014 review of the Certificate in Corporate Social Responsibility Program, Graduates called the program "transformational"; a program that "offers a unique point for people to explore, interact, develop and grow".
+In a the review of the Certificate in Corporate Social Responsibility Program, Graduates called the program "transformational"; a program that "offers a unique point for people to explore, interact, develop and grow".

 See the World Differently